rafamrslima/100days-codeup/log.md

 ### Day 62/100
 Today I tried to interact with my solana program using golang and using typescript.
 In both cases some config is required so I am currently trying to make it work.

+### Day 63/100
+Today I solved a few more rustlings exercises, this time the ones related to hashmaps.
+I plan to start building some basic Rust applications from scratch to get more familiar with language and syntax.